Skip to content

 Automatic Download Resume

 The SDK automatically handles interrupted downloads.
-If a download is interrupted for any reason (network error, user cancellation, system shutdown, etc.), the SDK will automatically resume from where it left off when you call save_dataset_to_disk or load_dataset again.
+If a download is interrupted for any reason (network error, user cancellation, system shutdown, etc.), the SDK will automatically resume from where it left off when you call download_dataset or load_dataset again.

 How it works: